-From modernist houses to colonial mansions, from the favellas to luxurious beach houses, from futurist Rio and Sao Paulo to laidback sea resort Paraty and the legendary Gold Route, this series is an unique mix of travel and architecture.
+From modernist houses to colonial mansions, from the favelas to luxurious beach houses, from futurist Rio and Sao Paulo to laidback sea resort Paraty and the legendary Gold Route, this series is a unique mix of travel and architecture.

 An iconic object

 Dangling on women’s arms, ubiquitous in magazines and on catwalks, the handbag has come to define elegance.
 It also reflects the personality of its owner through what it holds and hides.

 Through encounters with anonymous people or celebrities, this film attempts to pierce the souls of all those who loudly proclaim, "I love my bag".

 It also tells how, over the centuries, the handbag has become this iconic object arousing an unreasonable, even irresistible, desire.